Pahuj River: Sources

 It originates near the hills of Jhansi or in Tikamgarh district of Madhya Pradesh.
 It is a tributary of the Sindh River, which joins the Yamuna River in Etawah, just after the Chambal River confluence with the Yamuna river.
+At Pachnada, the Sindh River meets four other rivers,- Yamuna, Chambal, Kunwari and Pahuj, in a rare spectacle.

 Dam

 Due to the construction of Pahuj dam near Jhansi, the river has increased its water level.